KiltedCode/mythbusters-angular/README.md

 # mythbusters-angular
 Code for DevFest DC 2017 talk _Myths of Angular 2: What Angular Really Is_

+## Abstract

+At ng-Europe in 2014, the Angular team announced Angular 2.
+Unfortunately, the drastic changes were not well received by many.
+While things have changed since that announcement during the development of Angular 2, unfortunately many people remember the things said there instead of what was actually done.
+This session will give an introductory look at the basics of Angular, bust some myths about Angular, and give a look at “why Angular”.

 ## Slides

 The slides can be found:<br />